Up, on-the-rocks or frozen

 In my formative Daiquiri drinking years, I followed the convention that a Daiquiri No. 1 should be served 'straight-up'.
 However, I now tend to drink my Daiquiris 'on-the-rocks', and interestingly Jennings Cox's original recipe suggests that this may also be the way he originally intended the drink to be served.

 In his diary, Cox stipulates, "Put all ingredients in a cocktail shaker and shake well.
 Do not strain as the glass may be served with some ice."
 And as Albert S. Crockett notes of the Daiquiri in his 1935 The Old Waldorf-Astoria Bar Book, "Personal preference dictates serving the cocktail with finely shaved ice in the glass."

-The 'frozen' blended Daiquiri is said to have first been produced by Emilio Gonzalez at the Plaza Hotel in Cuba.
+There's a potentially brain-numbing third way: blended and served 'frozen'.
+The Blended Daiquiri is said to have first been produced by Emilio Gonzalez at the Plaza Hotel in Cuba.
 However, it was made famous by Constantino (Constante) Ribalagua Vert who presided over the bar at Havana's La Florida (later renamed Floridita to distinguish it from the restaurant of the same name) for some forty years until his death in early December 1952.

 In his 1948 The Fine Art of Mixing Drinks, David A. Embury writes of Havana's Floridita, "This restaurant, at the corner of Obispo and Monserrate streets in Havana, became known as 'La Catedral del Daiquiri' (The Temple of the Daiquiri) and Ribalagua as the Cocktail King - 'El Rey de los Coteleros'".
 The title was, indeed, well deserved.
 His limes were gently squeezed with his fingers lest even a drop of the bitter oil from the peel got into the drink; the cocktails were mixed (but not overmixed) in a Waring Blender; the stinging cold drink was strained through a fine sieve into the glass so that not one tiny piece of the ice remained in it.
 No smallest detail was overlooked in achieving the flawless perfection of the drink."